Learnir/learnir-sdks/README.md

     console.log("error", error);
 })

-// Get content and tie it to an added consumer client.content("consumer-id").then(response => {
+// Get content and tye it to an added consumer client.content("consumer-id").then(response => {
     console.log("response", response.data);
 }).catch(error => {